mothur/mothur.github.io/_wiki/analysis_of_the_aclb_gene_in_a_hot_spring.md

         below (same for all species)
     -   Start Position = 1
     -   Codon Table = (1) Standard Code
-    -   Check \"Translate all data\"
+    -   Check "Translate all data"
     -   Click Translate!
-    -   In the window that pops up, choose \"Create\"
+    -   In the window that pops up, choose "Create"

-ARB won\'t translate the nucleotide sequences correctly if they are aligned, so it is important to perform a translation first and then align your nucleotide and amino acid sequences separately.
-To check your translation, choose the \"ali\_new\_pro\" from the alignment box.
+ARB won't translate the nucleotide sequences correctly if they are aligned, so it is important to perform a translation first and then align your nucleotide and amino acid sequences separately.
+To check your translation, choose the "ali\_new\_pro" from the alignment box.
 Your amino acid sequences should match the alignment published by [Campbell et al](https://aem.asm.org/cgi/content/abstract/69/9/5070?ijkey=549aeec65cf72e31e6eb07e6c6cbedffa2a154e0).